xFalls/Image-Manager/README.md

   - F2: Rename file
   - F3: Quickly adds a preconfigured text in front of the name of the file
   - F4: Removes the preconfigured text
-  - Delete: Moves item to root folder (temp. solution)
+  - Delete: Moves item to "Deleted Files" folder inside the .exe folder

 In view mode: